 Mr. Foy earned a BA from the University of Notre Dame, JD from the University of Washington School of Law, and MA from Stanford University Graduate School.

-Mr. Petrovic is a video games, tech and digital media veteran, with over 17 years of global experience in the sector.
-He currently serves as SVP and Head of Corporate & Business Development for Zynga, a leading developer of the world’s most popular social games that are played by millions of customers worldwide.
-Chris is responsible for driving the company’s growth through strategic M&A, partnerships and market expansion efforts, including Asia.
+Mr. Petrovic is a games, technology and digital media veteran, with over 20 years of global experience in the sector.
+He currently serves as SVP and Head of Corporate Strategy, M&A and Business Development for Zynga, a leading developer of the world’s most popular social games that are played by millions of customers worldwide.
+Chris is responsible for driving the company’s growth through strategic M&A, partnerships and market expansion efforts, including the acquisitions of Small Giant Games, Gram Games, Peak Games board and card studio, Harpan and Puzzle Social, as well as licensing partnerships with Disney (Star Wars), Warner Brothers (Harry Potter), Univeral (Fast & Furious), HBO (Game of Thrones) and World Poker Tour.